Dhal Puri | Trinidad Split Pea Stuffed Vegan Flatbread

 • Flatten a ball to a size of a puri, about 4 inches in diameter and preferably thicker in the center and thinner on the outside.

-• Stuff a heaping 3 TBSP of filling and bring the edges of the dough to the center and seal.
+• Stuff a heaping 3 tablespoon of filling and bring the edges of the dough to the center and seal.
 The pictorials below and the video should help better to understand the shaping process.
-I also have a detailed video on YouTube.
+I also have a detailed video to shape them.

 • Dust the stuffed ball with enough flour and roll it into a thin flatbread.
 Make it as thin as possible without tearing the dough.